byulparan/swank-helper/README.md

 # Swank-Helper
 swank-helper is just helper library for ClozureCL(a.k.a ccl).
-It's only support to ccl
+It's only support to ccl.

 ## Why?
 currently, slime/swank support communicate style `:spawn` on ccl.